sirlordt/run_build_dev_env/cpp_demo/memory-bank/techContext.md

 2. Run `build.dist.sh` to create a Docker container
 3. Test the containerized application
 4. Push the container to a registry if needed

+### AI Assistant Integration

+The project uses Claude AI assistant for documentation maintenance through a custom integration:

+1. **Configuration**:
+   - The `inject_cline_custom_instructions.sh` script configures Claude with custom instructions
+   - SQLite3 is used to store the configuration in VSCode's database
+   - jq is used for JSON processing during configuration

+2. **Memory Bank Pattern**:
+   - Claude maintains a "Memory Bank" of project documentation
+   - Core files include projectbrief.md, productContext.md, systemPatterns.md, etc.
+   - Documentation follows a clear hierarchy and structure

+3. **Documentation Workflow**:
+   - Plan Mode: Used for planning and discussing documentation updates
+   - Act Mode: Used for implementing documentation changes
+   - Documentation updates occur when discovering new patterns, implementing changes, or when explicitly requested

 ## Deployment Considerations